maiziezhoulab/VolcanoSV/README.md

 for i in ${path_to_volcanosv}/bin/VolcanoSV-vc/*/; do PATH+=":$i"; done chmod +x ${path_to_volcanosv}/bin/VolcanoSV-asm/volcanosv-asm.py ${path_to_volcanosv}/bin/VolcanoSV-vc/Large_INDEL/volcanosv-vc-large-indel.py ${path_to_volcanosv}/bin/VolcanoSV-vc/Small_INDEL/volcanosv-vc-small-indel.py ${path_to_volcanosv}/bin/VolcanoSV-vc/Complex_SV/volcanosv-vc-complex-sv.py
 ```
-You can also add the line above to `~/.bashrc` if you don't want to do it everytime you start a shell -->
+You can also add the line above to `~/.bashrc` if you don't want to do it every time you start a shell -->
 <!-- Next, put the "VolcanoSV/bin" in the ".bashrc" file, and source the ".bashrc" file <br /> -->

 You can set